-Doppler ultrasound, which is a specified ultrasound application, measures the direction and speed of blood cells as they move through vessels.
-The movement of blood cells causes a change in pitch of the reflected sound waves, which is known as the Doppler effect.
+Doppler ultrasound, a more specific ultrasound application, measures the direction and speed of blood cells as they move through vessels.
+The movement of blood cells causes a change in pitch of the reflected sound waves, which is known as the Doppler Effect.
 A computer collects and processes the sounds and creates images that represent the flow of blood through the blood vessels.

-Most people associate ultrasound with a pregnancy, but it is commonly used for diagnosing diseases of the thyroid, abdomen, pelvis, and vascular abnormalities.
+Most people associate ultrasound with a pregnancy, but it is commonly used for diagnosing diseases of the thyroid, abdomen and pelvis, as well as vascular abnormalities.
 When you have an ultrasound, the test is used to visualize muscles, tendons, and many internal organs with respect to their size, structure, and any pathological lesions with real time tomographic images.

-To prepare for an ultrasound, be sure to wear comfortable, loose-fitting clothing.
+Preparation: Be sure to wear comfortable, loose-fitting clothing.
 You will need to remove clothing and jewelry in the area that is being examined.
 You also may be asked to wear a gown during the procedure.
-Some doctors instruct patients not to eat or drink for as many as 12 hours before their appointment for some scans.
-For others you may be asked to drink up to six glasses of water two hours prior to your exam and avoid urinating so that your bladder is full when the scan begins.
+For some scans, doctors may instruct patients not to eat or drink for as many as 12 hours before their appointment.
+For other scans, you may be asked to drink up to six glasses of water two hours prior to your exam and avoid urinating so that your bladder is full when the scan begins.

 Open MRI and Diagnostic Imaging of Wall is a state-of-the-art ultrasound imaging center in NJ.
 Our staff is highly trained to provide accurate imaging and compassionate care.
 If you have any questions about our radiology services, call us at 732.974.8060 or contact us here.